-- Angela Bussey (National PGD Website Specialist Pharmacist, NHS Specialist Pharmacy Service) - Anne Ryan (Prescribing and Better Regulation Policy Unit, MHRA and PGD Website Board Member) - It is the professional responsibility of the prescriber to ensure that an adequate clinical assessment of the patient is carried out prior to prescribing and administration of medication. - Sufficient medication should be prescribed, where appropriate and possible, to last until such time as the prescriber considers the patient requires further clinical review by a FP or other HCP or is due to leave police custody. - The prescriber may consider it appropriate to provide medication for the patient to use at court, during transfer to prison, or on release.
-An appropriate record of treatment and management must be provided for the medical practitioner or other HCP taking over responsibility for care.
-Police personnel should be advised to ensure that all appropriate information is provided on the Prisoner Escort Record (PER). - When multi-professional teams are delivering care, timely provision of medication to patients with non-complex needs can be accomplished by the use of Administration Protocols (APs) and Patient Group Directions (PGDs) for urgent care and conditions appropriate for treatment under AP/PGD, in accordance with clinical policy.
-HCPs who are not registered medical practitioners (doctors) must, as good practice, be competent to assess patients against defined criteria before being authorised to provide treatment according to the AP/ PGD.
-The use of APs/PGDs reduces the need for verbal orders.
+- Patient safety is the overriding consideration of the attending HCP.
+The aims are to ensure the clinical safety and well-being of the patient. - The standard of clinical treatment is expected to be equivalent to that given to any person in a non-custodial setting. - It is the professional responsibility of the prescriber to ensure that an appropriate and relevant clinical assessment of the patient is carried out prior to prescribing and prior to administration of medication. - Sufficient medication should be prescribed, where appropriate and possible, to last until such time as the prescriber considers the patient requires further clinical review by a FP or other HCP or is due to leave police custody. - The prescriber may consider it appropriate to provide medication for the patient to use at court, during transfer to prison, or on release.
+An appropriate record of treatment (name of drug, dose, administration time, by whom) and management must be provided for the medical practitioner or other HCP taking over responsibility for care.
+Police personnel must ensure that all appropriate information is provided on the Prisoner Escort Record (PER).